nitishmandal01/Human_Resource_Management_System/README.md

-Developed and Implemented a Java Based Application to control and manage the data of the Employees and Departments by the Human Resource Department of the companies.
+Stark Industries HRM is a Java Based Application to control and manage the data of the Employees and Departments by the Human Resource Department of the companies.